 Hiking Tours In Morocco

-Enjoy the hiking tours in morocco at very affordable prices.
+Enjoy the hiking tours in Morocco at very affordable prices.
 Your own guide, fully qualified and accredited, will allow you to discover the Moroccan desert in the best way possible.
 Call us at +212671517541 for details.

 7 OF THE MOST INCREDIBLE HIKES IN MOROCCO

-Morocco is a haven for adventure travellers with breathtaking mountains, miles of coastline, distinctive traditions and Berber culture.
+Morocco is a haven for adventure travelers with breathtaking mountains, miles of coastline, distinctive traditions and Berber culture.
 For most, climbing Mount Toubkal, North Africa’s highest peak, is at the top of the list when it comes to hiking in Morocco.
 It boasts stunning views of the mighty High Atlas mountains and when you’re standing on the summit you can even see all the way to the Sahara Desert.

-However, there are numerous other treks on offer throughout the country, offering unbelievable opportunities to explore and experience the Kingdom’s vast valleys, peaks and incredible natural environment.
-Here we outline seven stunning Moroccan hikes you may not have heard of, but definitely need to know about…
+However, there are numerous other treks on offer throughout the country, offering unbelievable opportunities to explore and experience the Kingdom’s vast valleys, peaks, and incredible natural environment.
+Here we outline seven stunning Moroccan hikes you may not have heard of, but definitely, need to know about…

 Offering stunning scenery of gorges, fertile valleys and desert landscapes, Jebel Sahro is tucked between the High Atlas and the Sahara Desert.
 The highest point of Sahro is 2,712m with most passes between 1,500m and 2,500m.
 Taking hikers through the land of nomadic Berber tribesmen, the Jebel Sahro region is a spectacular trekking destination, yet less visited than Mount Toubkal and other popular treks in Morocco.